Cycling the original tour de france - 5439km

 Early on I tried to combat this sleepiness by drinking that repulsive black devil liquid, coffee!
 I know, I know… how can you be a cyclist and not like coffee I hear you say.
 I just can’t bear the taste, coffee cake, coffee chocolate, it’s all disgusting.
 Until this trip, I had drunk two cups in my entire life, but in a bid to stay awake (and the likes of red bull causing havoc with my ulcers and acid spots), I resorted to 2 or 3 cups a night, heavily ladened with sugar.

 However, from about 14 days in, our safety was becoming a major concern.
 We had to start topping up our limited sleep with roadside power naps.
 Initially, we managed with just 20-minute naps but eventually had to change to a couple of 45-minute naps during each stage.
 We slept on the ground under our foil survival blanket anywhere that was sufficiently sheltered, such as toilet floors, restaurant terraces, shop doorways and bus shelters.
-I wouldn’t even take my helmet off, I would just dismount the bike lay down out of the wind and by the time I had pulled the foil blanket over my shoulder I was asleep.
+I wouldn’t even take my helmet off, I would just dismount the bike, lie down out of the wind and by the time I had pulled the foil blanket over my shoulder I was asleep.
 Public toilets were always the best option if we could find them without too much deviating.
-Although they didn’t always have the best aroma, they were often relatively warm and we could take the bikes in a lock the door.
-We never once felt threatened or were even bothered by people wherever we did end up sleeping, but knowing you and your bike were behind a locked door, and therefore not going to be disturbed, just meant you slept that little bit better.
+Although they didn’t always have the best aroma, they were often relatively warm and we could take the bikes in and lock the door.
+We never once felt threatened or were even bothered by people wherever we did end up sleeping, knowing you and your bike were behind a locked door, and therefore not going to be disturbed, just meant you slept that little bit better.

 There were a couple of times when we had only 10 – 15 km to go to finish the stage and were fighting so hard to keep ours open, but still we had to stop for a sleep.
 The scariest occasion being on a busy dual carriageway during the early morning rush hour.
 The sun was coming over the horizon and streaming straight into our eyes, there was barely a hard shoulder to cycle on, and it out took a split second where Lee had nodded off and veered into the traffic.
 He woke himself a split second later and screamed at such a close call with the passing traffic.
-Soon as instances like this happen we are quick to get off the bikes and take a power nap.
+As soon as instances like this happen we were quick to get off the bikes and take a power nap.
 Content with making the end of the stage an hour later, rather than never making it at all.

 A few people have asked us since our return, if we were to do it again would we stick with a traditional 24 hour day, to help prevent the sleep deprivation.
 If we were looking to just ride our bikes 5,500km then yes, by riding as far as you can each day and stopping for a few hours all within a 24 hour day, would be much easier and more efficient.
 So much so I think we could have covered the distance in maybe just 20 days or less.